-r.
+q.
 Operations Analysis (OA)

-(1) In order to effectively advocate for resources and exercise the utmost degree of analytic rigor at senior levels, the Navy requires exceptional OA subspecialty officers who combine demonstrated superb operational performance, keen analytics ability and judgment, and extensive OA experience.
-Developing OA officers with these prerequisites is accomplished with the following subspecialty career progression:

-(a) OA mid-grade officers (mid-grade O-4/O-5): OA post-graduate education.

-(b) OA senior officers (senior 0-5/0-6): OA assignments that leverage a record of operational excellence and previous OA education and experience.

-(2) Give careful consideration to the Navy's need for senior officers offering the combination of demonstrated superb operational performance and strong accumulated expertise in OA experience tours in analysis, within the following organizations: Office of the Chief of Naval Operations (OPNAV) N8, OPNAV N1, U.S. Pacific Fleet, U.S. Fleet Forces, Joint Chiefs of Staff (JCS)-J3 and J8, Office of the Secretary of Defense (OSD) (CAPE), combatant commander (COCOM)-J3 and J8 staffs, Bureau of Medicine (BUMED), Bureau of Naval Personnel (BUPERS), and SYSCOM staffs.
+- (1) In order to effectively advocate for resources and exercise the utmost degree of analytic rigor at senior levels, the Navy requires exceptional OA subspecialty officers who combine demonstrated superb operational performance, keen analytics ability and judgment, and extensive OA experience.
+Developing OA officers with these prerequisites is accomplished with the following subspecialty career progression: - (a) OA mid-grade officers (mid-grade 0-4/0-5): OA post-graduate education. - (b) OA senior officers (senior 0-5/0-6): OA assignments that leverage a record of operational excellence and previous OA education and experience. - (2) Give careful consideration to the Navy's need for senior officers offering the combination of demonstrated superb operational performance and strong accumulated expertise in OA experience tours in analysis, within the following organizations: Office of the Chief of Naval Operations (OPNAV) N8, OPNAV N1, U.S. Pacific Fleet (USPACFLT), U.S. Fleet Forces (USFF), Joint Chiefs of Staff (JCS)-J3 and J8, Office of the Secretary of Defense (OSD) (CAPE), Combatant Commander (COCOM)-J3 and J8 staffs, Bureau of Medicine (BUMED), Bureau of Naval Personnel (BUPERS), and SYSCOM staffs.

-(3) Give special consideration to those officers who have earned the subspecialty code of a fully qualified OA officer: 3211, with suffixes listed below.

-(a) 3211Q: OA Master's Degree (Masters of Science in Operations Research (OR) + one or more 18 month OA experience tours;

-(b) 3211P: OA (Masters of Science in Operations Research)

-(c) 3211L: Graduate Certificate in Systems Analysis or Data Science s.
-Personnel Exchange Program (PEP)

-(1) PEP enhances international and interservice relationships by providing exchange opportunities for Navy officers, both foreign and domestic.
-The U.S. Navy currently conducts 208 exchanges with 20 foreign nations and 40 interservice exchanges with USAF, USA, USMC and USCG.
+- (3) Give special consideration to those officers who have earned the subspecialty code of a fully qualified OA officer: 3211, with suffixes listed below. - (a) 3211Q: OA Master's Degree (Masters of Science in Operations Research (OR) + one or more 18 month OA experience tours; - (b) 3211P: OA (Masters of Science in Operations Research); - (c) 3211I: Immediate Graduate Education Program (Master of Science in Applied Science (Operations Research)); - (d) 3211L: Graduate Certificate in Systems Analysis or Data Science. - r.
+Personnel Exchange Program.
+The Personnel Exchange Program (PEP) enhances international and interservice relationships by providing exchange opportunities for US Navy officer personnel, both foreign and domestic.
+The Navy currently conducts 208 exchanges with 20 foreign nations and 40 interservice exchanges with USAF, USA, USMC and USCG.
 The program objective is to integrate participants into the host organization as though they belong to the Service to which they are assigned.
-Separate and distinct from programs such as security assistance or technical assistance field teams, the intent of PEP is to:

-(a) Provide a cadre of U.S. Navy officers familiar with other military services for enhanced inter-service relationships;
+Separate and distinct from programs such as security assistance or technical assistance field teams, the intent of PEP is to: - (1) Provide a cadre of U.S. Navy officer personnel familiar with other Military Services for enhanced inter-service relationships; - (2) Share the experience, professional knowledge, and doctrine of the respective Services to the maximum extent permissible within existing laws and policies;

-(b) Share the experience, professional knowledge, and doctrine of the respective services to the maximum extent permissible within existing laws and policies; (c) Foster in the personnel exchanged, and in the personnel with whom they work, a mutual appreciation for the policies and doctrines of their respective services; and

-(d) Encourage mutual confidence, understanding, and respect necessary to strengthen relationships between participating military services.
+- (3) Foster in the personnel exchanged, and in the personnel with whom they work, a mutual appreciation for the policies and doctrines of their respective services; and - (4) Encourage mutual confidence, understanding, and respect necessary to strengthen relationships between participating military services.

-(2) As the U.S. Navy adapts to an increasingly complex security environment, it is imperative that we develop a cadre of officer personnel who are experienced in working with our allies and partners as we prepare for the high end fight.
-The knowledge and skills these officers learn and share further the strategic goals of the U.S. Navy.
+As the Navy adapts to an increasingly complex security environment, it is imperative that we develop a cadre of officer personnel who are experienced in working with our allies and partners as we prepare for the high end fight.
+The knowledge and skills these officers learn and share further the strategic goals of the Navy.
 Additionally, by building personal and professional relationships with key personnel in other nations/services these officers become strategic assets the Navy can leverage to meet the nation's strategic priorities and interests.
-Accordingly, give special consideration to officers who have completed exchange opportunities in PEP.